 Create a space for working with no other activities

 Whether it be a closed-off room or a desk in the corner of your small studio, when you go there, your mind will associate your work.
-Just sitting at your work desk will begin to trigger your working mindset, so getting in the zone will be easier.
+Just sitting at your work desk will begin to trigger your working mindset, so getting in the zone will be more comfortable.

 The important thing is to create a place where you feel comfortable and can maintain a good mood.
 Use tools and processes to stay productive at home in the face of the many distractions.

-Be able to shut out the family noise and distractions
+Be able to shut out family noise and distractions

-Arguably the biggest issues with a home office, particularly with a young family, is dividing your time between business and family time.
-What you perceive as noise travelling through a wall is actually sound waves causing the wall to vibrate.
+Arguably the most significant issues with a home office, particularly with a young family, is dividing your time between business and family time.
+What you perceive as noise travelling through a wall is sound waves causing the wall to vibrate.

 Since noise travels primarily through the air, the best way to block it is to put something in its path.
 To be most effective at blocking sound, the material should be gapless, since sound will come through even the smallest cracks and holes.
-It should have a lot of mass, so it’s less prone to vibrate and pass noisy vibrations on .
+It should have a lot of mass, so it’s less prone to vibrate and pass noisy vibrations.

 Although fibreglass and other types of insulation are great heat and cold insulators, they’re fairly mediocre sound insulators as they lack mass.
 Fibreglass insulation will help reduce noise transmission through exterior and interior walls when meticulously cut and fitted around and behind wires, pipes and electrical boxes.
 But to be even moderately effective, all holes and cracks must be sealed with a heavy material like plaster.

-Having a long-lasting marriage is an accomplishment in itself, so it’s even more amazing when a couple also manages to run a successful business together, while the raise their family.
+Having a long-lasting marriage is an accomplishment in itself, so it’s even more amazing when a couple also manages to run a successful business together, while they raise their family.